tbarbette/npf-docs/docs/source/tests.rst

 ``NPF_NODE_MAX``
     Number of nodes running the same role, in general 1 ``NPF_MULTI_ID``
-    Index of the script when running multiple times the same script on each node using the "multi" feature to run multiple time the same script on each role (see :ref:`multi`), in general 1
+    Index of the script when running multiple times the same script on each node using the "multi" feature (see :ref:`cluster`) to run multiple time the same script on each role (see :ref:`multi`), in general 1
 ``NPF_MULTI_MAX``
     Number of multi as given to the cluster config (default is 1)